Coast Guard holds groundbreaking ceremony for new Vallejo search and rescue facility

 |0

-This work, Coast Guard holds groundbreaking ceremony for new Vallejo search and rescue facility [Image 2 of 2], by PO2 Brandon Giles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard holds groundbreaking ceremony for new Vallejo search and rescue facility, by PO3 Taylor Bacon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT